ArouG/MP4Info.js/README.md

 #Examples :

-	for a single file and no worker : index.html for multiple files and worker   : indexw.html
+	for multiple or single file and no worker : index.html

 #Try it ?
     http://aroug.eu/MP4Info/   (multiple + worker)